The Mae Hong Son Loop: 4,088 Curves, 8 Days, Zero Regrets

 Fuel: Fill up whenever you see a petrol station past Mae Hong Son.
 They get sparse.

 Road condition: Good on the main loop.
-Check recent rider reports before you go — there's an active online community and someone will have ridden it in the past week.
+Check recent rider reports before you go — there's an active community and someone will have ridden it in the past week.

 If you're thinking about doing this trip and want help building the itinerary — what to pack, where to stay each night, how many days to give each town — get in touch.
 We've done this route enough times to have opinions about everything.